konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 ## Subqueries
 ***

+### 1. What is a subquery?
+A subquery is a query nested inside another query such as __SELECT, INSERT, UPDATE, or DELETE__ statement.

 __Example__

-If you wanted to find the average number of events for each day for each channel.
+1. If you wanted to find the average number of events for each day for each channel.
 The first table will provide us the number of events for each day and channel, and then we will need to average these values together using a second query.
 ```
 SELECT channel, AVG(events) AS average_events
 FROM (SELECT DATE_TRUNC('day',occurred_at) AS day,